bracesoftware/DETUtils-Old/docs/d_fmargs.md

 - `args` is a count of given arguments in a string.

 ## `DETUTILS_FMARGS_FUNCREPLACE`
 This is a compile-time option which tells DETUtils to hook the **fmargs** functions or not.
-This is really important to note because it:
-- limits the function input only to one line, which means this is impossible to do:
+This is really important to note because it limits the function input only to one line, which means this is impossible to do:

 ```pawn
 SendClientMessage(